JoeBee/citizenship-daily/DEPLOYMENT.md

 1. Go to Firebase Console > Functions
 2. Click on "Schedules" tab
-3. You should see `generateDailyQuiz` scheduled for "every day 00:00 UTC"
+3. You should see `generateDailyQuiz` scheduled for "every day 00:00" in America/New_York timezone

 ## Troubleshooting